open-voice-interoperability/docs-archived/technical_masterplan.md

 Note: Dialog Broker, VRS, and Dialog Manager are new concepts.
 NLP, TTS / STT, and Channels are things that already exist, but we list them because they will be affected and influenced by the standards.

+_this is the architecture recommended by the W3C Voice interaction Community Group_

 ## Component Flow

 This component flow section aims to describe the general steps that happen in and between each component.